 This tightly woven sheet of cells in your small intestine acts as a protective and selective barrier between the outside environment and you.

-Just like the Tower Bridge in London, the tight junctions of your gut can open and let through molecules.
+Just like the Tower Bridge in London, the tight junctions of your gut can open and let molecules through.
 They function much like a gate in that sometimes they open for some necessary nutrients to come into the body.

 But just like the Tower Bridge, they don’t just allow any ol’ thing to pass through.
 There is a regulatory system for it.